By: Jeremy Densmore

 While a number of state agencies are starting to adopt Income Averaging (IA) policies, there is still speculation on what the future IRS guidance will be.
 Recent industry articles have provided some speculative insight outlining common approaches for interpreting the IA amendment to the code.
-However, in the midst of all the opportunity that IA provides, the “elephant in the room” is still the potential issue of non-compliance.
+However, in the midst of all the opportunities that IA provides, the “elephant in the room” is still the potential issue of non-compliance.

 Tidwell Group’s previous article on IA “Income Averaging: Handling a Double-edged Sword,” presented the opportunities brought forth by the new rules and shared our words of caution.
 In Tidwell Group’s efforts to keep you abreast of new developments and provide insight on current rules, we present the following information as we continue to pursue further discussions with government authorities.